TogetherCrew/operations/README.md

 The script will:

+- Connect to MongoDB to fetch all Discord platforms from the `Core` database
-- Connect to the PostgreSQL database for the specified community
+- For each Discord platform, connect to the corresponding PostgreSQL community database
 - Retrieve Discord messages and summaries with their embeddings
-- Transfer all data to Qdrant collections using the specified platform ID
+- Transfer all data to Qdrant collections using the platform ID
 - Create separate collections for regular messages and summaries (`platform_id` and `platform_id_summary`)

 ## Creating a .htpasswd file